STTK — Shattuck Labs, Inc.

 - Cash Position: As of September 30, 2023, Shattuck Labs reported cash and cash equivalents of $101.1 million.

-- Expenses: Research and development expenses increased to $24.2 million from $18.9 million in Q3 2022.
-General and administrative expenses decreased to $5.1 million from $6.6 million year-over-year.
+- Research and Development (R&D) expenses were $24.2 million, up from $18.9 million in Q3 2022.

-- Net Loss: The net loss for Q3 2023 was $27.5 million, or $0.65 per share, compared to a net loss of $24.6 million, or $0.58 per share, in Q3 2022.
+- Net Loss: The net loss for Q3 2023 was $27.5 million, or $0.65 per share, compared to a net loss of $24.6 million, or $0.58 per share in Q3 2022.

 2. Strategic Updates and Business Highlights